aksroa/Visual-portfolio/Homework/Final_project/README.md

 $ deactivate

 Discussion of results:
 The basics of the assignment have been finished succesfully with some small errors.
 For example it can be seen that the final text consists of a few extra characters and additional blanc spaces, which should have been removed.
+Furthermore I was not able to create a script which takes into account that different pictures need to be cropped differently in regards to the size of the image and where in the image, the text is located.